 As an activist it is easy get pulled in many directions so it is always good to re-evaluate what you give your time and energy to.
-After family and friends I place Climate Action.
+After family and friends I place climate action and social justice.
 Then public participation and policy.
-I haven’t had much time and energy for policy over the past couple of years but I’m slowly getting back into it.
+I haven’t had much time and enthusiasm for policy over the past couple of years but I’m slowly getting back into it.
 My end of year blog tells the tales from my role in public participation and policy during the past year or so.
 I’m pretty disillusioned with participating in policy at this stage.
 I have seen changes being incorporated into policy for the past 10 years but never actually being implemented.
 Policy is just words.
 It is the follow up action that counts and demonstrates commitment.
 Usually commitment to change.
 We need to hold politicians and civil servants accountable.

 During 2019 I stepped down from Clare PPN – Public Participation Network secretariat.
-I was burned out during 2018 and hadn’t recovered so something had to give.
-There are lots of brilliant people involved now that I felt I could step back.
+There are lots of brilliant people involved now so I felt I could step back.
 I still represent the PPN on Clare’s LCDC – Local Community Development Committee.
 We’ve 2 excellent staff who are passionate about public participation independent of and complimentary to the local authority.

 My blog is still going 6 years on.
 2018 was the highest traffic with posts about Direct Provision receiving the greatest interest.
 I was alerted to the fact that the role I played when the Direct Provision centre was announced for Lisdoonvarna was being lied about by the far right so I decided to write my story and my experience.
 Here is a little video by Joe.ie on twitter explaining what I’m doing and why.
 Here is a link if you wish to donate towards the cost of printing the book.